Header Ad Section

 3. SQLObject: Provides a straightforward object interface to databases.

-4. SQLAlchemy: Offers robust persistence patterns for efficient database access.
+4. SQLAlchemy: This offers more robust persistence patterns to support efficient database access.

 PHP